groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/djvu-to-md.md

         - icon: "far fa-file-DJVU"
           title: " About DJVU File Format"
           content: |
             DjVu, pronounced as “déjà vu”, is a graphics file format intended for scanned documents and books especially those which contain the combination of text, drawings, images and photographs.
 It was developed by AT&T Labs.
 It uses multiple techniques like image layer separation of text and background images, progressive loading, arithmetic coding and lossy compression for bitonal images.
-Since DJVU file can contain compressed yet high-quality colour images, photographs, text, and drawings and can be saved in less space therefore, it's used on web as eBooks, manuals, newspapers, ancient documents, etc.

           link: "https://docs.fileformat.com/image/djvu/"

     format:
         # format loop
-        - icon: "far fa-file-MD"
+        - icon: "far fa-file-code"
           title: " About MD File Format"
           content: |
             Text files created with Markdown language dialects is saved with .MD or .MARKDOWN file extension.
 MD files are saved in plain text format that uses Markdown language which also includes inline text symbols, defining how a text can be formatted such as indentations, table formatting, fonts, and headers.
 MD files can be converted to HTML with a program called Markdown.
 Markdown language is released by John Gruber.

           link: "https://docs.fileformat.com/word-processing/md/"